scalar-labs/scalardl/docs/backup-restore.md

 ## Restore Backups of Ledger Databases

 To restore backups, you must follow the [Restore Backup](https://github.com/scalar-labs/scalardb/blob/master/docs/backup-restore.md#restore-backup) section.
-You must restore Scalar Ledger and Auditor tables with the same restore point if you use Ledger and Auditor.

 ## Create/Restore Backups of Auditor Databases